mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/concepts/index.md

 # Services

-A Mesosphere&reg; DC/OS&trade; Service is a set of one or more service instances that can be started and stopped as a group, and restarted automatically if they exit before being stopped.
+A Mesosphere DC/OS Service is a set of one or more service instances that can be started and stopped as a group, and restarted automatically if they exit before being stopped.

 - Service is currently a DC/OS GUI abstraction that translates to Marathon apps and pods in the CLI and API.
 This distinction will change over time as the name "service" is pushed upstream into component APIs.
 - Sometimes "service" may also refer to a `systemd` service on the host operating system.
 These are generally considered components and do not actually run on Marathon or Mesos.